 Travel expenses

 Whether you want to book a hotel room, flight or rent a car for a future family holiday, financial experts all agree that a credit card is the better payment option than cash.
+The layers of protection and perks are simply too valuable to ignore.
 For one, “many credit cards offer benefits like flight cancellation insurance, lost baggage insurance, and reimbursement for expenses if you need to stay overnight because of a canceled flight,” explains Prenter.
+These built-in travel insurance benefits can save you hundreds, if not thousands, of dollars in unexpected circumstances.
 Another situation when cash could work against you is if you need to leave your booked hotel room and get charged for facilities you didn’t use.
 You can ask for the support of the credit card company to get the money back but if you’ve paid in cash, it’s just you against the hotel administration.
+This consumer protection is a powerful tool when traveling.

 Check out: Healthy Spending Habits?
 5 Rules the West Coast Can Learn from The East Coast